inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 The mapPartition operation is similar to map, but it applies a function to an entire partition of data rather than a single object.
 It takes an RDD as input and returns another RDD.
 Chunking the data in this way, facilitates processing large datasets efficiently, and is particularly useful for machine learning tasks where computations can be parallelized across partitions.

 EXAMPLE: <br>
-Create a service that predicts the duration of a trip
+Create a service that predicts the duration of a trip.

-`Step 1` Create the RDD with the columns of interest
+`Step 1` Create the RDD with the columns of interest.
 ```python
 columns = ['VendorID', 'lpep_pickup_datetime', 'PULocationID', 'DOLocationID', 'trip_distance']